algolia/voice-overlay-ios/README.md

 <img src="./Resources/infoplist.png" width="700">

-2- Start the Voice Overlay and listen to the text output
+2- Start the Voice Overlay and listen to the text output:

 ```swift
 import InstantSearchVoiceOverlay